tsipkens/bidias/README.md

 Phantom is a class developed to contain the parameters and other information for the phantom distributions that are used in testing the different inversion methods.
-Currently the phantom class is programmed to primarily produce bivariate lognormal distributions and secondarily distributions that are lognormal with mobility and conditional normal for mass.
+Currently, the phantom class is programmed to primarily produce bivariate lognormal distributions and secondarily distributions that are lognormal with mobility and conditional normal for mass following [Buckley et al. (2017)][3].
 The four sample phantoms from [Sipkens et al. (Submitted)][1] can be called using strings encompassing the distribution numbers or names from that work (e.g. the demonstration phantom can be generated using `'1'`).

-The Phantom class parameterizes the aerosol distribution in two ways.
+The Phantom class parameterizes the aerosol distribution in two possible ways:

 1. Most generally, the class parameterized the distribution using a mean, `mu`, and covariance matrix, `Sigma`.
 For lognormal-lognormal